List of Star Wars species (K–O): Kilji

 The Kilji are a species of religious zealots who reside in the galaxy's Unknown Regions; their home is the Kilji homeland, from which the Kiljis' nation, the Kilji Illumine, engages in its conquests of enlightenment.
 The Kiljis have wrinkly, dark orange skin that stretches in patterns that reflect a Kilji's emotions, and soft, dark brown hair.

+Killik

+The Killik were an insectoid species who originally inhabited the world of Alderaan prior to human colonization.
+They maintained a telepathic connection with each other through Force sensitivity, and dwelled in large mound structures and grouped in hives-like communes.

 Karkarodon

 The Karkarodon are a race of shark-like sentients from the world of Karkaris.
 They were first introduced in Star Wars: the Clone Wars.
 The species are known to be fast swimmers, often ripping apart their enemies with their teeth.

 Kel Dor

 The Kel Dor, sometimes referred to as Kel Dorians, hail from the planet Dorin.
 They require masks to protect them from oxygen-rich atmospheres and to protect their highly sensitive eyes from light.
 They are also known for their Force Sages, the Baran Do.
 One prominent Kel Dor is the Jedi Master and Council member, Plo Koon.